-It is early October of 2012.
+September, 2012.
 I am lying alone on the floor of my bedroom for the fourth consecutive day with thoughts of suicide becoming more frequent, Fleet Foxes’ “Helplessness Blues” album blaring into my ears (“Helplessness Blues” is a phenomenal album, by the way, regardless of whether or not I choose to contemplate suicide while I’m listening to it).
+I have a gun and a bible.
 I am exhausted.
 The lifelong pendulum swing between exhilaration and depression, between laughter and anxiety, between peace and hopelessness, has finally brought me to this place.

 After a decade of total independence, I’m forced to move into my parents’ home for financial reasons; I have finally graduated nursing school, only to flunk the nursing board exam, which shoots down any chances of regaining independence in the near future; my kids are slated to move to the opposite side of the country with my ex-wife and her new husband, a recent sickening reminder of the still-lingering fallout from my unexpected divorce two years ago; and child support and medical expenses aren’t taking a vacation while I dance in the vicinity of complete psychosis.
 I look into the future, where I routinely go to find possibilities for happiness, and see nothing.
 For the first time in my life, I have officially thrown in the towel.
 I’m through with trying, through with caring, through with dreaming.
 I’m done.
 I’ve resolved to stay here until I grow some balls and figure out how to end it.